OlegGasul/natekrank/README.md

 };
 ```

+If there's `tomcatDir` value in config, `deployPath` will be derived automatically and you will receive little helper `grunt copy:war`.

 This can also require root/Admin rights to write to specified directory (or at least same as tomcat has).

 ### Production